 On the sporty side now: Everyone knows that Slovakia is a strong ice hockey country, and this shows in their Guinness World Records.
 The highest score in an international ice hockey match was achieved when Slovakia beat – “hammered” would be more appropriate – Bulgaria by a whooping 82-0 in a pre-Olympic women’s qualification game in Latvia in 2008.
 The top scorer of the match was Janka Culicova with 10 goals on her own.

-And finally, the first double crossing of the English channel by a three-person relay team was achieved by an all-Slovak team in July last year by Dezider Pek, Ondrej Pek and Richard Nyary.
-Their swim from England to France took 10 hours, 14 minutes and the way back to England took 12 hours and 20 minutes.
+And finally, the first double crossing of the English channel by a three-person relay team was achieved in 2018 by all-Slovak group Dezider Pek, Ondrej Pek and Richard Nyary.
+Their swim from England to France took 10 hours and 14 minutes, while the way back took 12 hours and 20 minutes.

 Slovakia is not the only one: when it comes to Guinness World Records, Poland also has some pretty impressive and peculiar achievements.
 You can also check out the weirdest Guinness World Records of Hungary and the Czech Republic.

 Pingback: Reaching for the stars: the Czech Republic’s weirdest Guinness World Records – Kafkadesk

 Pingback: Reaching for the stars: Hungary’s weirdest Guinness World Records – Kafkadesk